powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 This tutorial will guide you through publishing your Powerhouse project as a package and running it on a cloud server.
 The schema below will help you understand all of the context switching we'll in the process of our lengthy tutorial.

 :::info
-Within the Powerhouse ecosystme we want our users and developers to be able to open an empty Connect or Switchboard instance and download the relevant package for their use-case or workflow.
+Within the Powerhouse ecosystem users should be start with an empty Connect or Switchboard instance and download the relevant package for their use-case or workflow.
 In our case the 'appstore' will initially be represented by the 'node package manager registry' where users can download the relevant packages.
 :::

 ![tutorial schema](images/tutorialschema.png)